zvaehn/singularity/readme.md

 ### Download

-You can download the latest version of singularity at {{insertdownloadlink}}
+You can download the latest version of singularity at https://github.com/zvaehn/singularity/releases/

 ### With Git